Gorkov algebraic diagrammatic construction formalism at third order: Frequency integrals

 The final integral yields six (time ordered) Goldstone contributions.
 We consider only the three forward going ones

 where we have defined

 and $ \mathcal{E}^{(\rm{0})}$ and $\mathcal{E}^{(pp)}$ are given by Eqs.~\eqref{eq:ADC2_E} and~\eqref{eq:3rd_Epp}.

-Matrices $\mathcal{M}$ and $\mathcal{J}$ define the coupling amplitudes between single particle states and ISCs.
+Matrices $\mathcal{M}$ and $\mathcal{J}$ define the coupling amplitudes between single-particle states and ISCs.
 However, the sole diagram of Fig.~\ref{Fig_Aa} is not sufficient to guarantee the correct antisymmetrization among quasiparticles.
 Part of the missing terms are introduced by the third diagram in Fig.~\ref{fig:ADC3_A}

 with